Hewlett-Packard: 2000–2005

 On September 3, 2001, HP announced that an agreement had been reached with Compaq to merge the two companies.
-On May 3, 2002, after passing a shareholder vote, HP officially announced the merger with Compaq.
-Prior to this, plans had been in place to consolidate the companies' product teams and product lines.
-The newly-merged company would officially launch five days after the announcement on May 7, 2002.
+On May 3, 2002, after passing a shareholder vote, HP officially announced the merger with Compaq; the newly-merged company would officially launch a few days later on May 7, 2002.
+Prior to this, plans had been put in place to consolidate the companies' product teams and product lines.

-As Compaq acquired Tandem Computers in 1997 and Digital Equipment Corporation (DEC) in 1998, HP gained control of both acquired companies' product lines, and offered support for the Tandem NonStop family (now owned by Hewlett Packard Enterprise) and DEC products PDP-11, VAX and Alpha.
-Both the DEC PDP-11 and VAX were discontinued years before the merger, and HP supported DEC Alpha until April 2007.
+As Compaq acquired Tandem Computers in 1997 and Digital Equipment Corporation (DEC) in 1998, HP gained control of both acquired companies' product lines, and offered support for the Tandem NonStop family (now owned by Hewlett Packard Enterprise) and DEC products PDP-11, VAX and Alpha for quite some time until the later years where support was gradually dwindled.
+Both the DEC PDP-11 and VAX were discontinued years prior to the merger, and HP supported Alpha until April 2007.

 The merger was preceded by a proxy fight in 2001 with numerous large HP shareholders, in particular Bill Hewlett's son Walter and other descendants of the business founders, objecting to the merger, only approving it reluctantly.
-Prior to the merger, HP's ticker symbol was "HWP", which became "HPQ" after acquiring Compaq in 2002, and was subsequently announced on May 6, 2002.
-"HPQ" is a combination of the two previous symbols, "HWP" and "CPQ", to show the significance of the alliance.
-HP then went on to become a major producer in desktop computers, laptops, and servers for many different markets.
+Prior to the merger, HP's ticker symbol was "HWP", which became "HPQ" shortly after acquiring Compaq, and was subsequently announced on May 6, 2002.
+The new ticker symbol is a combination of the two previous symbols, "HWP" and "CPQ" respectively, showing the significance of the alliance.
+HP then became a major producer in desktop computers, laptops, and servers for many different markets in the coming years.

 In 2002, Mscape was established as a mobile media gaming platform that could be used to create location-based games.

-HP also released new models of laptops under the Pavilion name during this time, it being the dv1000 series (which includes the dv1040 and the later dv1658 models) in August 2004 and the dv4000 and dv8000 series in 2005.
+HP would release new models of laptops under the Pavilion name during the early-to-mid 2000s, including the dv1000 series (which includes the dv1040 and the later dv1658 models) in August 2004 and the dv4000 and dv8000 series in 2005.

 In January 2005, following years of underperformance, which included HP's Compaq merger that fell short and disappointing earning reports, the board asked Fiorina to resign as chair and chief executive officer of the company, which she did on February 9, 2005.
 After her departure, HP's stock jumped 6.9 percent.
 Robert Wayman, chief financial officer of HP, served as interim CEO while the board undertook a formal search for a replacement.

 Mark Hurd of NCR Corporation was hired to take over as CEO and president, effective April 1, 2005.
 Hurd was the board's top choice given the revival of NCR that took place under his leadership.